 Finally, the Physical plane includes everything around us that can be experienced through our five senses, as well as our physical body.
 The physical plane is a manifestation of 3 higher non-physical planes (Spiritual, Mental, and Emotional) into the tangible 3D reality.
 Attending to the non-physical aspects of our being through psychotherapy, counseling, personal growth, and spiritual practices will ultimately reflect on the Physical plane and physiological balance will be restored.

 How can we alleviate anxiety?

 In order to alleviate anxiety, all 4 planes of experience must be addressed.
 Psychotherapy and counseling are the tools to address the non-physical aspects of our being and restore wellness.

-When we are working together to restore your wellbeing, we will be applying the 3-step ARC psychotherapy system to create rapid and profound transformation within Mental, Emotional and Physical plains of your experience.
+When we are working together to restore your well-being, we will be applying the 3-step ARC psychotherapy system to create rapid and profound transformation within the Mental, Emotional, and Physical plains of your experience.

 Following is the 3 power-step A-R-C therapy approach to alleviate the experience of anxiety and establish wellness:

 Awareness – During the first Power-Step of psychotherapy we will evaluate all aspects of your life that brought you to where you are now.
 Here we aim to gain insight into the current situation and determine the root cause(s) of current challenges.
 It is during this step that we also clearly define the ultimate goals for our work together, as well as the evidence procedure, which will show us that our work has been a total success.
 The Awareness Power-Step is a crucial step that identifies both the problem and the solution.